rydmike/flex_color_scheme/README.md

 We could also have stored the light and dark scheme in their own FlexSchemeColor objects, or even created them directly in their respective `colors` property in the light and dark factories.
-However, since we will also use this information on the HomePage for the theme switch widget and to display the scheme name and description, putting them in a FlexSchemeData object that contains both the light and dark scheme, plus its name and description, is a convenient way to re-use the information.
+However, since we will also use this information on the HomePage for the theme switch widget and to display the scheme name and description.
+Putting them in a FlexSchemeData object that contains both the light and dark scheme, plus its name and description, is a convenient way to pass along and re-use the information on the HomePage.

 ```dart
 const FlexSchemeData customFlexScheme = FlexSchemeData(